hnarayanan/harishnarayanan.org/content/writing/artistic-style-transfer.md

 $$
 \mathbf{y}\_2 = \mathbf{W}\_2 \mathbf{h}_1 + \mathbf{b}\_2
 $$
-As before, we pass this output through a [softmax][softmax] function
+As before, we pass this output through a [softmax][wiki-softmax] function
 $\sigma$ so that we an interpret the output as the probability of each category.
 $$